brianshumate/synergipsum/README.markdown

     efficient Android apps.'

 Maybe it will do more later, and the vocabulary will definitely continue to be expanded over time, too.

+This is also my first ever Node.js module, so feel free to offer suggestions, pull requests, and all of the neighborly things which are great about free and open source software.

+Hopefully its output is as fun for you as it was for me to learn a little with.
+Speaking of which, I'd like to thank Pedro Teixeira (@pgte) for his fantastic [NodeTuts](http://nodetuts.com/) screencasts, and in particular for #17, which was the inspiration for this module. :)

+I highly recommend checking out both NodeTuts and Pedro's "Hands-on Node.js" book as well.